 Enacting Nature: Ecocritical Perspectives on Indigenous Performance (Dramaturgies)

-Mega Sale!
-Save 23% on the Enacting Nature: Ecocritical Perspectives on Indigenous Performance (Dramaturgies) by P.I.E-Peter Lang S.A., Éditions Scientifiques Internationales at Jen Blood.
+Huge Savings Item!
+Save 12% on the Enacting Nature: Ecocritical Perspectives on Indigenous Performance (Dramaturgies) by P.I.E-Peter Lang S.A., Éditions Scientifiques Internationales at Jen Blood.
 Hurry!
 Limited time offer.
 Offer valid only while supplies last.
 In the ecological challenges of the twenty-first century, interculturally sensitive understandings of nature, place, and environment are essential

 Acknowledging that the future of humankind is global, this volume explores the multi-faceted semantics of ecology in contemporary Indigenous theater and performance.

 Focusing on works by such eminent Indigenous artists as Tomson Highway, Drew Hayden Taylor, Marie Clements, Yvette Nolan, Kevin Loring, Wesley Enoch, Hone Kouka, Briar Grace-Smith, and Witi Ihimaera, the volume brings together a spectrum of ecological perspectives from Europe, North America, and Oceania.